Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 ### 8.4 Zero overhead when absent

-When `FoliageInteractionPass` is not enabled, `frame.foliage_interaction` is an unwritten slot and the bind group supplies a 1×1 placeholder texture with `FOLIAGE_FLAG_INTERACTION_VALID` clear.
+When `FoliageInteractionPass` is not enabled, `frame.foliage_interaction` is an unwritten slot.
+The bind group supplies a 1×1 placeholder texture with `FOLIAGE_FLAG_INTERACTION_VALID` clear.
 The early return produces no bend at all.

 ### 8.5 The Rust-side interactor API